liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Emilia: \[Please tell me more.
 About what you said about meddling and being dragged into something.\]

 Musica: \[――.
-Really, are you sure you're not trying to buy time?
-You're waiting to see what those people in the dragon carriage behind will do, aren't you?\]
+Really, are ya sure yer not tryin' to buy time?
+Yer waitin' to see what those people in the dragon carriage behind'll do, aren'tcha?\]

 Emilia: \[It's nothing like that!\]